What Does “Owner-Occupied” Mean in Commercial Real Estate?

 Asset types that qualify for owner-occupied financing include industrial buildings, flex, retail, office properties, and professional medical offices.

 Special-use properties such as self-storage, assisted living facilities/skilled nursing facilities and other healthcare properties, day care, sports facilities, and event centers also qualify.
 A multifamily property is not eligible for owner-occupied financing, but mixed-use buildings and hotels do qualify.
+Learn more about hotel property loans.

 The SBA 504 loan provides small businesses that will be owner-occupiers access to the same type of long-term, fixed-rate financing enjoyed by larger firms.
 Interest rates are equivalent to favorable bond market rates.
 You qualify for the loan program when you have sufficient liquidity and net worth, and plan to occupy more than 51% of the facility you are purchasing for SBA 504 loans or 30% for Conventional financing.